Reach for your Walkman as we dust off some of the most memorable soundtracks of the 1980s

 Other Faltermeyer tracks of note are punchy synth entry Shoot-Out and the bass-heavy, quasi-ominous Discovery, each epitomising Foley’s unconventional yet determined pursuit of retribution, but the movie doesn’t start and stop with Faltermeyer’s distinctive sound.

-Sorcerer, The Keep, Risky Business — I could have included any number of soundtracks written and performed by the otherworldly, Edgar Froese founded German electro group Tangerine Dream, but in the end I edged towards this mind-boggling epic for Michael Mann’s cruelly underrated neo-noir crime flick Thief.
+Sorcerer, The Keep, Risky Business — I could have included any number of soundtracks written and performed by the otherworldly, Edgar Froese founded, German electro group Tangerine Dream, but in the end I edged towards this mind-boggling epic for Michael Mann’s cruelly underrated neo-noir crime flick Thief.
 Mann had a knack for featuring memorable soundtracks, but on this occasion he was content in leaving the entire album to one of the genre’s great innovators.

 The Last Dragon (1985)

-The Last Dragon has one of the most ludicrous concepts of the 1980s.
-A Kung-Fu, pop video mash-up in the Cannon vein, it tells the story of… wait for it… Bruce Leroy, a young African-American teen who must master a level of martial arts expertise known as ‘the glow’ and rescue love interest Laura Charles (Vanity) from the grip of an obsessed music promoter.
+The Last Dragon features one of the most ludicrous concepts of the 1980s.
+A Kung-Fu, pop video mash-up in the Cannon vein, it tells the story of… wait for it… Bruce Leroy, a young African-American who must master a level of martial arts expertise known as ‘the glow’ to rescue love interest Laura Charles (Vanity) from the grip of an obsessed music promoter.
 Unsurprisingly, the movie has become a bona fide cult classic years after it was slammed by every self-respecting critic on planet Earth, and with good reason.

-The Last Dragon plays out like a hedonistic episode of Top of the Pops, in-between dubious feats of high kickery, and the neon decadence of the mid-80s lights up the screen with consumerist aplomb.
+The Last Dragon plays out like a hedonistic episode of Top of the Pops in-between dubious feats of high kickery, the neon decadence of the mid-80s lighting up the screen with consumerist aplomb.
 As for Vanity, her ticket to affluence would come at a heavy price.
 After a series of messy, high-profile relationships with industry darlings, she would battle cocaine addiction for the majority of her adult life before finding salvation in religion, finally succumbing to kidney failure in 2016.
 A tragic end for one of the decade’s true beauties.

 Devastating, uplifting, emotionally stifling and liberating, Manhunter was one of the rarest, most sought after soundtracks on the market until a Waxwork reissue quelled the cravings of a generation drawn to its dubious charms, including the previously omitted Seiun and Freeze, which are arguably the movie’s stand-out tracks.